minhhh/pelican_git/README.rst

 Pelican Git
 ===========

-Pelican Git is a library that makes it easy to embed GitHub file in your Pelican_ blogs using simple syntax.
+Pelican Git is a library that makes it easy to embed GitHub files in your Pelican_ blogs using simple syntax.

 Installation
 ------------